EquiticeDaRandomBoi/celeste-wasm/README.md

 4. run `sudo dotnet workload restore` in the loader dir
 5. run `make serve` for a dev server and `make publish` for a release build

-## I want to port this to a newer version of celeste (once it exists)

-1. fix any issues with the hooks
-2. make a pr!

 ## I want to figure out how this works

 - The native dotnet WASM support is used to compile a loader program to WASM